 Here's why.
 WE know that brushing teeth, not hitting his sister and not sneaking a cookie are for your child's highest good.
 But he doesn't.
 In fact, he is strongly driven to avoid teeth brushing, demolish his rival, and eat as many cookies as he can.
 The only reason for him to go against what he thinks will serve him is that he trusts us to always have his best interests at heart.

 But when we punish, he feels wronged.
 Even if we can get him to parrot back to us why he was punished, he still feels wronged inside.
 (Don't you remember feeling this way with your parents?)
 What's more, he doesn't really see how to control the bad feelings that drove him to behave badly.
 So he feels all alone with those scary feelings, and we aren't there to help him.
 He doesn't actually know how to make himself behave when he gets upset.
 He concludes that he's a bad person.
 He feels less and less like trying to please us.
 That's why punishment destroys our child's desire to behave.

 So we can't "enforce" our limits, with or without force.
 But we CAN make it likely that our child will want to meet our expectations and comply with our limits.
 How?

 1. Teach appropriate behavior with loving guidance.

 If your child doesn't know the appropriate behavior, help her learn it.
 If she does know but won't do it, then help her want to.
 With brushing teeth, that means making it fun and giving her control.
-To resist hitting her sister, that means helping her develop a competing impulse, like affection for her sister, and the desire to please you.
+To resist hitting her sister, that means helping her develop a competing impulse, like the desire to please you, and the desire to see herself as a good person.
+Over time, positive interactions outweigh negative ones and she actually feels affection for her sister.
 But she'll also need some tools for emotional regulation.

 2. Teach emotional regulation by modeling emotional regulation.